sal55/langs/MLang/Tools.md

 ## Language Tools

-This documents how the tools are used when run from a command line, with their inputs, outputs and options.
+This documents how the tools are used when run from a command line.

-### Common to All Tools

-* All are a single executable file.
-No particular installation is necessary, just run it from wherever it happens to be
-* Most take a single input file *(exception: extra .dll files for `aa` can be listed on the command line)*
-* Usually the input file extension is not needed: it will know what files it deal with. *(Exception: .dll files; for .ma files it is recommended)*
-* Usually there is a single output file: .exe, .asm, .ma etc *(exception: some outputs will write an auxiliary file)*
+Each tool is a self-contained executable file.
+It can be installed and run from anywhere.

+Most take a single file as input, and, if there is output, will write a single file too.
+Usually no file extensions are needed, but can be added for clarity.

 ### M Compiler `mm.exe` for Windows